tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Inner Fire

+_Recharge 6+:_ The magic of this wand is intended for use by sorcerers, as it stirs up the user’s innate magic.
+Use it after you miss with a spell; you take 1d4 x your level in damage (1d6 x your level if you’re not a sorcerer), but you get an additional +1 bonus to your next attack with a spell.

+**Quirk:** If you’re a sorcerer, your arcane heritage goes into overdrive, and you start acting more like your patron Icon.
+If you’re not a sorcerer (or you’re a sorcerer without a clear ancestry), then you just feel queasy after using the wand, as if your blood’s started to fizz like a carbonated drink.

+---

 #### Mage's Invisible Aegis, Wand of the

 _Recharge 16+:_ When you use this wand, you can cast the wizard's shield spell, with a level no higher than your level.
 (Champion: recharge 11+).